TMJ Treatment in Culver City, CA

 - Headaches or migraines

-If you’re experiencing any of these worrisome signs, contact us immediately to schedule a thorough consultation with our dentist.
+If you’re experiencing any of these worrisome signs, contact us immediately to schedule a thorough consultation with our dentist or visit our dental clinic in Culver City for TMJ treatment.

-Based on the outcome of our assessment, we may recommend medications such as anti-inflammatories, and pain relievers, or other therapies, including occlusal appliances such as mouth guards and oral splints.
+Based on our assessment outcome, we may recommend medications such as anti-inflammatories, pain relievers, or other therapies, including occlusal appliances such as mouth guards and oral splints.
 For severe cases of TMD, surgical intervention may be required.